DanMorriss/music-theory-quiz/README.md

 - add scores to scoreboard
 - remover height scroll on a mobile
 - Make return key act at submit/next
+- The container shape changes when the next button is bisplayed.

 [Back to top](<#contents>)
 ## Deployment